lemoncheesecake/lemoncheesecake/doc/v1-migration-guide.rst

 V1 migration guide
 ==================

-This page lists all the non-compatible changes between 0.22.x and 1.x versions of lemoncheesecake and how to migrate.
+This page lists all the non-compatible changes between 0.22.x and 1.x versions of lemoncheesecake and tell how to migrate.

 API